boldingd/EclipsePhaseContent/SkywardsCollective.md

 Each individual habitat establishes collective ownership of all capital — by a fairly expansive definition that allows little room for personal property.
 The output of productive capital is equally distributed by the (local) collective itself; neither currency nor markets are used.
 Most systems are automated; where intelligent labor is required, volunteers are typically sought, and reward with (small) resource-allocation bumps.
-When required, the Cooperative can compel service: broadly, they can set labor requirements, assign tasks by lottery, or "draft" individuals with unique and necessary skills.
+When required, the collective can compel service: broadly, they can set labor requirements, assign tasks by lottery, or "draft" individuals with unique and necessary skills.
+(Compelling labor is controversial in anarchist-communist theory; it's generally accepted as the price of living in space, where even minor systems failures can spiral into existential crisis for everyone.)

 > **rategorytheory**: Who decides what tasks get what resource payouts?
 >